hippopotamuspal/medicare_data_project/README.md

 We used JavaScript and HTML to build the site which allows the user to interact with the data set.
 The HTML file, titled `index.html`, can be found in the `templates` folder.
 The JavaScript file, titled `app.js`, can be found in the `static` folder.

+### New Library - Bootstrap
+[INSERT BOOTSTRAP DISCUSSION HERE]

+### Data Ethics
+The dataset used for this project was already aggregated, ensuring that no personally identifiable information was included.
+To maintain transparency, all data cleaning steps, assumptions, and transformations have been documented and shared with lecturers.
+This ensures the reproducibility of the analysis and holds us accountable for any decisions made based on this work.
+The findings from this analysis are intended solely for use by the Data Analytics and Visualization Bootcamp at the University of Minnesota.

 ## Sources
 Original data set: https://data.cms.gov/provider-summary-by-type-of-service/medicare-inpatient-hospitals/medicare-inpatient-hospitals-by-provider-and-service/data